salcido/discogs-tampermonkey-scripts/README.md

 - Go to Discogs and it should run automatically
 - If you run into issues ping me in the [Discogs Enhancer group](https://www.discogs.com/group/9136) or shoot me an email

+---

+## What they do

+### • hide-recommendations-on-release-page.js
+Hides the recommendations section on the Release page.

+### • master-release-sort-by-country.js
+Adds the default sort by country parameter to all Master Release links.

+### • show-for-sale-items-in-inventory.js
+Shows items with For Sale status first in your inventory and sets the max items per page to 1000.